 In Quebec, you can choose to start receiving a pension through the Quebec Pension Plan.
 Everywhere else in Canada, you will be eligible for the Canada Pension Plan.
 Again, your benefit will be reduced.

 If you decide to receive benefits before age 65, you will receive a reduced percentage of your benefits for the rest of your life.

 From age 65 onwards

 If you have a pension plan through your employer, you will be entitled to the entire pension provided for in your contract.
 You will also be entitled to benefits from all government plans, without any penalties.
 Want to continue working after you turn 65?
 You can choose to defer your government benefits until age 70.

 Government retirement plan benefits are only a basic level of income.
 You will need to use your savings to meet your needs.
 The money you save throughout your life will add to your retirement income.
 There are many different ways to save for retirement.
 The most common are registered retirement savings plans (RRSPs) and voluntary retirement savings plans (VRSP) (in Quebec only).

 Experts believe that, as a general rule, your retirement income needs to be close to 70% of the salary that you earned before retirement to maintain your standard of living.
 Your personal situation and your retirement plans are the real-life indicators that will help you make an informed decision.

+Do the calculation: Try our retirement calculator to see how much you’ll need to save for your retirement.
 A financial advisor can help you get prepared for this important step in your life.